 Taonga Pounamu

-Te Papa Store hosts many taonga with pounamu being among our most popular.
-This guide outlines and illustrates mātauranga of common varieties and designs to help you on your journey of pounamu.
+Te Papa Store holds many taonga with pounamu being among our most popular.
+This guide outlines and illustrates mātauranga (knowledge) of common varieties and designs to help you on your journey of purchasing taonga pounamu.

 Pounamu Varieties